 Citing Print Sources in Your Bibliography

-When it comes to print sources, you’ll be making citations for books and reference volumes.
+When it comes to print sources, you’ll be making citations for books, reference works, and art catalogs.
 These sources will have a publisher, possibly a volume, and page numbers.
-You are going to want to include all of that information, plus the author and title, in your citation.
+You will want to include all of that information, plus the author and title, in your citation.

 Print Example in Bibliography: